30 mm caliber: Usage

 Ammunition in 30 mm is typically not used against personnel but rather as an anti-materiel or armor-piercing round.
 Rounds of this size can be effective against lightly armored vehicles as well as fortified bunkers.
 It is also a popular caliber for shipboard close-in weapons systems (CIWS), such as the Russian AK-630 and Dutch Goalkeeper CIWS.

 The Armed Forces of the Russian Federation use their 30 mm weapons in a variety of vehicles, including the Su-25 attack aircraft, Mi-24 helicopter, Mi-28 attack helicopter, Ka-50 attack helicopter, and the BMP-2, BMP-3, and BTR-90 infantry fighting vehicles.
 The most modern anti-aircraft gun systems in use by Russia are chambered in 30 mm.

-The U.S. military uses 30 mm weapons in their A-10 Thunderbolt II ground-attack aircraft, AC-130 gunship (AC-130J Ghostrider variant), and AH-64 Apache attack helicopter.
+The U.S. military uses 30 mm weapons in their A-10 Thunderbolt II ground-attack aircraft, AC-130 gunship (AC-130J Ghostrider variant), and in the AH-64 Apache attack helicopter (30×113mm).
 It was going to be used in the Expeditionary Fighting Vehicle, until the project was canceled.
-The United States Navy uses 30 mm weapons on the San Antonio-class amphibious transport dock and on and s as part of the surface warfare (SuW) package.
-In 2012, the Navy decided to replace the Mk 110 57 mm cannons on s with the Mk 46 GWS (Gun Weapon System), a navalized mounting of the Mk44 Bushmaster chain gun.
+The United States Navy uses 30 mm weapons on the San Antonio-class amphibious transport dock and on and as part of the surface warfare (SuW) package.
+In 2012, the Navy decided to replace the Mk 110 57 mm cannons on with the Mk 46 GWS (Gun Weapon System), a navalized mounting of the Mk44 Bushmaster chain gun.

 In 2022, the United States Coast Guard announced plans to install 30 mm Mk44 chain guns on newly-built Polar Security Cutters (PSCs), though existing cutters would retain their 25mm Mark 38 mounts.